Isaiah Jackson (conductor)

-Isaiah Allen Jackson (born 22 January 1945) is an American conductor who served a seven-year term as conductor of the Pro Arte Chamber Orchestra of Boston, of which he has been named Conductor Emeritus.
-He was the first African-American to be appointed to a music directorship in the Boston area.
-Dr. Jackson currently teaches at the Berklee College of Music, the Harvard Extension School, and the Longy School of Music.
+Isaiah Allen Jackson III (January 22, 1945 – December 24, 2025) was an American conductor and academic teacher.
+He was music director of the Royal Ballet in London from 1987 to 1990.
+From 2001, he served for seven years as conductor of the Pro Arte Chamber Orchestra of Boston, as the first African-American to be appointed to a music directorship in the Boston area.
+He was a regular guest conductor for major orchestras in the United States, Europe, South Africa and Australia.

-Biography
+Jackson taught at Berklee College of Music, Harvard Extension School, and the Longy School of Music, among others.
+He received an honorary doctorate from the University of Dayton for "orchestrating racial harmony and integrating music within the lives of the young".

+Life and career

 Childhood and education

-Isaiah Jackson was born in a predominantly black neighborhood of Richmond, Virginia, the son of an orthopedic surgeon (also named Isaiah Allen Jackson) and his wife Alma Alverta Jackson née Norris.
-His grandfather was also a surgeon.
+Jackson was born on January 22, 1945, in a predominantly black neighborhood of Richmond, Virginia, the son of orthopedic surgeon Isaiah Jackson, Jr. and his wife Alma Alverta Jackson née Norris.
+Both of his grandfathers were physicians.
 Arthur Ashe was one of his childhood friends.

-When Jackson was 2 years old, he fell on a milk bottle and severed the tendons of his wrist.
+When Jackson was two years old, he fell on a milk bottle and severed the tendons of his wrist.
 His father prescribed music lessons for therapy, which he began at age 4, showing immediate dedication and aptitude.
-From age 14, he studied at Putney, a progressive, integrated and academically intense private boarding school near Brattleboro in Vermont.
-During his time there, he traveled with his high school class to the former Soviet Union.
+From age 14, he studied at The Putney School, a progressive, integrated and academically intense private boarding school near Brattleboro, Vermont, graduating in 1962.
+During his time there, he traveled with his high school class to the Soviet Union.
 He also took part in a picket of the local Woolworth's store in support of the lunch counter sit-ins that were happening in the South, for equality and equal access for African-Americans.

 Jackson studied Russian history and literature at Harvard University, from which he graduated cum laude in 1966.
-While there, he had the opportunity to conduct Mozart’s opera Così fan tutte, which helped him decide to pursue music as a career.
+While there, he had the opportunity to conduct Mozart's opera Così fan tutte, which helped him decide to pursue music as a career.
 Subsequently, he went to Stanford University and received his M.A. in music in 1969.
 He studied with Nadia Boulanger in Fontainebleau, France, before going to the Juilliard School in New York City, from which he graduated D.M.A. in 1973.
-He also studied at Aspen, Colorado and Tanglewood.
-At Harvard, he is a Fellow in the W. E. B. Du Bois Institute.
+He also studied at Aspen Music Festival and School and Tanglewood.
+At Harvard, he was a Fellow in the W. E. B. Du Bois Institute.

-Career

-Jackson founded the Juilliard String Ensemble and was its first conductor 1970-71.
-He was associate or assistant conductor with the American Symphony Orchestra (1970-71) where he worked with Leopold Stokowski; the Baltimore Symphony Orchestra (1971-73); and the Rochester Philharmonic Orchestra (1973-87).
-He was appointed music director of the Flint Symphony Orchestra (Flint, Michigan) in 1982, the first black music director of the Dayton Philharmonic Orchestra in 1987 (where he conducted Dayton's first-ever performance of Mahler's Symphony No. 8, Symphony of a Thousand), and principal conductor of The Royal Ballet, Covent Garden, in 1986, and became its music director 1987-90.
-He was the first black and the first American to occupy a chief position with the company.
+Conducting